-First, what is a value bet?
-Well to understand what is a value bet is we also need to understand what a bluff is:
+Well, to understand what is a value bet is, we also need to understand what a bluff is:

 For instance, if you have the nuts, it is always a value bet because any hand that continues is behind (or chopping), so your bet is always +EV.
-But as your hand gets further away from the nuts, the possibility of your opponent having a hand that beats you and wouldn’t fold increases.
-And eventually your hand might be behind so many hands that your hand becomes either a very thin value bet or possibly even a bluff!
+But as your hand gets further away from the nuts, the possibility of your opponent having a hand that beats you (and wouldn’t fold) increases.
+And eventually, your hand might be behind so many hands that your hand becomes either a very thin value bet or possibly even a bluff!

 This is easily explained with an example.
 Take this hand: